Sumitadmane111/Sumitadmane111/README.md

 ## Hi there 👋 i am Sumit Admane
+A highly motivated and dedicated Data Science student looking for a position in Data Science an esteemed organization where I can utilize my skills for the growth of the organization.

 <!--
 **Sumitadmane111/Sumitadmane111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.